Hindu American Foundation: Reception

 The BBC has noted that the HAF has lobbied support in favor of Narendra Modi, the incumbent Prime Minister of India, amongst the diaspora.
-Georgetown University's Bridge Initiative found HAF board member Rishi Bhutada to have also served as the official spokesperson of "Howdy Modi", a Rashtriya Swayamsevak Sangh (RSS)-backed rally in support of India's incumbent prime minister Narendra Modi held in Houston, Texas in 2020.
-They — as well as several journalists — documented numerous anti-Muslim statements made by HAF board members, past and present.
-Academics and journalists have also investigated money trails linking HAF to other Sangh Parivar groups via their donors.
+Georgetown University's Bridge Initiative found the HAF board member Rishi Bhutada to have also served as the official spokesperson of "Howdy Modi", a Rashtriya Swayamsevak Sangh (RSS)-backed rally in support of India's incumbent prime minister Narendra Modi held in Houston, Texas in 2019.
+They — as well as several journalists — documented numerous anti-Muslim statements made by the HAF board members, past and present.
+Academics and journalists have also investigated money trails linking the HAF to other Sangh Parivar groups via their donors.

+Varghese K. George, resident editor of The Hindu, notes that the HAF "is not allied to Hindutva nationalistic groups or organizations in India in any formal or technical way", although he argues that it "contextualiz[es]" Hindu nationalist attacks in manners "overlooking or even promoting" Hindutva.
+Though noting the HAF views itself as a broad-based civil rights organization, and that it has defended the civil rights of other American religious minorities, including Muslims, he also notes it "affirms the Hindutva Strategic Doctrine" through wrapping Hinduism with "statecraft".

+Activist Prachi Patankar argues the HAF generates a sense of Hindu victimhood which, though based on religious bigotry in the United States and persecution of Hindus in Pakistan and Bangladesh, they use against Muslims and Dalits.

 Response

-HAF denies these charges, claims to be non-partisan, and has unsuccessfully filed defamation suits against a wide range of organizations and individuals that alleged its links to Hindutva.
-However, Arun Chaudhuri, an anthropologist of religion and politics at York University, cautions that such disavowals should not be taken at face value but rather as efforts at distancing HAF from the overtly negative connotations of Hindu nationalism.
-Sonia Sikka, an academic specializing in the intersection of religion and politics, too rejects HAF's claims of non-partisanship.
+The HAF denies these charges, claims to be non-partisan, and has unsuccessfully filed defamation suits against a organizations and individuals that have alleged its links to Hindutva.
+However, Arun Chaudhuri, an anthropologist of religion and politics at York University, cautions that such disavowals should not be taken at face value but rather as efforts at distancing the HAF from the overtly negative connotations of Hindu nationalism.
+Sonia Sikka, an academic specializing in the intersection of religion and politics, also rejects the HAF's claims of non-partisanship.